Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 • Equipment feels unusually warm

-If these symptoms occur, disconnect sensitive electronics immediately and reassess generator load and operating conditions.
+If these symptoms occur, disconnect sensitive electronics immediately and reassess generator load, cord setup, outlet use, and operating conditions.

 Practical Ways to Protect Electronics